magento/devdocs/guides/v2.3/graphql/reference/quote.md

 #### BillingCartAddress object {#BillingCartAddress}

-The `BillingCartAddress` object can contain the following attributes:
+The `BillingCartAddress` object can contain the following attributes.

 Attribute |  Data Type | Description
 --- | --- | ---
 `city` | String | The city specified for the billing address `company` | String | The company specified for the billing address `country` | [CartAddressCountry](#CartAddressCountry) | The country code and label for the billing address `customer_notes` | String | Comments made to the customer that accompanies the order